Primary Image

 Interrater/Intrarater Reliability

-Acquired brain injury: (Jackson et al, 1998)
+Acquired Brain Injury: (Jackson et al, 1998)

 Internal Consistency

-Acquired brain injury: (Jackson et al, 1998)
+Acquired Brain Injury: (Jackson et al, 1998)

-• Excellent internal consistency of place, time and situation components (ICC=.806, .865 and .834)
+• Excellent internal consistency of place, time and situation domain scales (Cronbach's alpha's = 0.806, 0.865 and 0.834, respectively)

 Criterion Validity (Predictive/Concurrent)